 Tip #6: Introducing the New House

 Once he calms down from the initial excitement, you can bring him inside, still on a leash.
 Restricting your dog’s access to the entire house is key to keeping him less stressed.
 Depending on the size of your new home, introduce your dog to one area of the home at a time.
-Show your dog his food and water bowls, his bed, crate, toys, everything that is familiar to him to let him know this is his home now.
+Show your dog his food and water bowls, his bed, crate, toys, and everything that is familiar to him to let him know this is his home now.

 Tip #7: Settling in After Moving In